 I hate to harp on the K.I.S.S. principle but it really does hold true here.
 Simple color palettes almost always rise above the marker intensive palettes.

 And using 42 reds doesn't make for a better apple image, it often leads to an over-inked image.

-Many of my images rely on 2 marker blending combinations
+Many of my images are just Two marker blending combinations